Tips on using this search form

 (doi: 10.1073/pnas.120048697)

-The folding of an immunoglobulin-like Greek key protein is defined by a common-core nucleus and regions constrained by topology
+The folding of an immunoglobulin-like greek key protein is defined by a common-core nucleus and regions constrained by topology11Edited by J. Karn

 (2000)